 So, lets get down to it shall we?
 Yesterday I received an email letting me know that the Extended cut had arrived, immediately I turned on the 360 and began the download.
 After waiting a few mins (the download was actually over a gig and a half) I fired up Mass Effect 3 and loaded the first Shepard I had ever played.
 I played for a few mins and finally came to the ending.
 The 3 main decisions were still there so I went with the synthesis ending which I had previously chosen the first time around.
 The short scenes that followed caused a stir in me that I hadn't felt since playing Mass Effect for the first time, I felt that I this story had finally come to a satisfying close.
 Yes, Shepard still died and yes, the light was green but that is where the similarities ended.
 I was treated to several shots and cinematic clips and even a narrator that showed me and explained to me how what I had done had affected the universe and I now feel that I actually have some closure.
 It should be noted that I fired up a second Shepard that I had previously played to check out the other 2 endings and while they were similar, my actions were still reflected.
 So, yes we finally got what EA promised.

 Now, in closing, EA.....was it so hard to actually keep your promise?
 Granted it took alot of angry fans to make you follow through but at least you made good in the end.
 Okay, finally got that outta my system, now onto another matter.
-While I understand that EA is not the most popular company at the moment, they still pump out some very fine games and if you think I'm then make a comment.
+While I understand that EA is not the most popular company at the moment, they still pump out some very fine games and if you think I'm wrong then leave a comment.
 Also, I know this is still not enough for some of you out there because NO YOU STILL CAN'T SAVE SHEPARD AND BE THE SHINING GALACTIC ANUS THAT YOU LONG TO BE OUT OF SOME NEED TO BE LOVED BY ALL!!!!
 So, in closing, yes those that didn't like EA being lazy and half assing their ending just to meet a deadline (yes I believe this is the case, otherwise I wouldn't write it) congrats on telling them that you weren't gonna take it.